Shear-enhanced elasticity in the cubic blue phase I: Results and Discussion

-The thermal hysteresis behaviour has been reported before during phase transitions of BPs~\cite{CM1978}, which are also known to show electro-optical hysteresis ~\cite{CGX2010,CLW2012}.
-In all instances the observed hysteresis has been directly related to the growth and orientation of blue phase crystallites, suggesting the different visual textures during the heating and cooling process are responsible for the dynamical hysteresis and the differences in rheological behaviour that we observe.
+The thermal hysteresis behavior has been reported before during phase transitions of BPs~\cite{CM1978}, which are also known to show electro-optical hysteresis ~\cite{CGX2010,CLW2012}.
+In all instances the observed hysteresis has been directly related to the growth and orientation of blue phase crystallites, suggesting the different visual textures during the heating and cooling process are responsible for the dynamical hysteresis and the differences in rheological behavior that we observe.